Beuth-Erdelt/DBMS-Benchmarker/docs/Concept.md

 These are also described in three dimensions:
 Second of query execution time, number of query and number of configuration.

-All these metrics can be sliced or diced, rolled-up or drilled-down into the various dimensions using several aggregation functions.
+All these metrics can be sliced or diced, rolled-up or drilled-down into the various dimensions using several aggregation functions for [evaluation](Evaluations.md).

 ### Aggregation Functions